Kareem-AEz/age-calculator-app/README.md

 - `App.js`: Core application logic including calculation and validation functions.
 - `index.html`: Base structure of the application.
-- `styles.css`: Custom styles for the application.
+- `index.css`: Custom styles for the application.

 ---